chintagunta/MEE4006/README.md

 # MEE4006 Computational Fluid Dynamics
 ## Course at VIT, Vellore
 ## This repo consists of the supporting Python3 based Jupyter notebooks for the theory and lab sessions
-## Dependencies : numpy, matplotlib
+## Dependencies : numpy, matplotlib, jupyter
 ## MIT License, Dr Abhishek Chintagunta